pamelamartello/pamelamartello.github.io/content/portfolio/work8.md

 +++
 <!--more-->

-Personal collection inspired by Shanghai Art Deco.
+This is a personal collection inspired by the Art Deco architecture in Shanghai.

 ### Moodboard
 ![art deco line](/img/zstone/MOODBOARD-art-deco2.jpg)